 I remember making my very first debt repayment plan and thinking I was absolutely insane.
 Sure, I had scratched out some numbers and imagined it being possible.
 But saying that you are going to pay off $1,700 of debt per month and doing it are two very different things.
 Along with making a plan, I kept two images in the back of my mind: 1) my almost maxed out credit card statement, and 2) imagining seeing it say that I owed $0.
 That was my goal.

 I Stopped Having Fun

 Ok, that’s not entirely true.
 But I made paying down debt my top priority and stopped doing a lot of the things I considered fun to make it happen.
 I stopped going to shopping malls and avoided Amazon at all costs.
 I opted out of putting any colour in my hair and only got a couple of trims.
 And I imagine my biggest savings came from how much I cut back on drinking.
 Not drinking = not starting a tab, not needing late night pizza and not needing to pay for a cab ride home.
-Being a designated driver meant I got more sleep, suffered from fewer hangovers and, you guessed it, started to #pfworkout!
-(Ok, that all sounds like fun now.)
+Being a designated driver meant I got more sleep, suffered from fewer hangovers and, you guessed it, started to workout!

 I Learned How to Trust Myself

 This might sound silly but it’s taken me a full year to trust myself enough to put a credit card back in my wallet.
 I still have days where I want nothing more than to swipe for a new bed… or at least a new pair of running shoes.
 But credit card debt is not only stupid to have, it just sucks!
 It weighs heavy on your mind and costs you more than it’s worth.
 And I’m finally able to trust myself to use my card as a tool rather than as a second, third of fourth bank account.
 (Don’t believe me?
 I’m still going strong without a TV! lol)